Lifailon/WinAPI/README.md

 **🔎 Test version: [README](https://github.com/Lifailon/WinAPI/blob/rsa/Test/README.md)**

-REST API and Web server on base **.NET HttpListener** and backend only **PowerShell Core**.
+REST API and Web server on base **.NET HttpListener** and backend only **PowerShell Core** (except for Web endpoints where minimal HTML, CSS, and JavaScript are used).
 Using WinAPI, you can quickly set up remote communication with Windows OS using API, without the need to configure WinRM or OpenSSH and get control from any platform, including **Linux** via browser or any REST client.

 **🔗 Implemented**: